snu-adv-compiler/projects/proj1/README.md

 (gdb) call BB->dump()          // Display the contents of the basic block BB.
 BB is (BasicBlock*) type.
 ```

-### Adding a command line option
+### Adding a Command Line Option

 Learn how to add a command line option.
 Read [this page](http://llvm.org/releases/3.4.2/docs/CommandLine.html#quick-start-guide)
 (Just read the quick start guide)

-### Things you need to do in this project
-* Add a new function pass at the last stage of the optimization sequence (O1-3 optimization level)
+### Things You Need To Do In This Project

-* Enable a command line option that enable your pass. (default is disabled)
+* Add a command line option so that you can enable your pass only when you want. (disable your pass by default)
 * Traverse basic blocks in each function and instructions in each basic block and use LLVM’s RTTI to count BinaryOperator, CallInst, CmpInst, GetElementPtrInst, PHINode, StoreInst, TerminatorInst, and LoadInst.
 * Add `README.md` file to the project root directory that describes briefly what kind of instructions the above classes represent.
 * `git add` your files and use `git diff --cached` to print the diffs.
 Generate the diff file by using I/O redirection. e.g.) `git diff --cached > proj1.diff` Make sure you stage all the changed files so that the diff file contains all the changes.